-Hip fractures can cause of sudden hip pain.
-These injuries can be a serious and lead to major problems.
+Hip fractures – can cause sudden hip pain.
+These injuries can be serious and lead to major problems.
 Hip fractures are more common as people get older because falls are more likely and your bones become weaker.

-Your health care provider will perform a physical exam with careful attention to your hips, thighs, back, and the way you walk.
-To help diagnose the cause of the problem, your health care provider will ask questions about:
+Your provider will perform a physical exam with careful attention to your hips, thighs, back, and the way you walk.
+To help diagnose the cause of the problem, your provider will ask questions about:

 Where you feel the pain

 What you have done to relieve the pain

 Medicines you take

 You may need x-rays of your hip or an MRI scan.

 Your provider may tell you to take a higher dose of over-the-counter medication.
 You may also need a prescription anti-inflammatory medication.

 Brooks AG, Redmond J, Domb BG.
 Hip diagnosis and decision making.
 In: Miller MD, Thompson SR, eds.
 DeLee and Drez's Orthopaedic Sports Medicine.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 80.